 Remove surface dirt and dust by brushing the suede with a suede brush.

 Brighten the appearance of suede by wiping the suede gently with a small sponge dipped in white vinegar.
 Vinegar is especially effective for dark suede shoes with salt stains.
 The vinegar won't damage the suede, and the odor dissipates when the vinegar dries.
-However, don't wipe too hard, as rough handling may damage the nap.
+Just don't wipe too hard, as rough handling may damage the nap.

-Hold scuffed or matted suede over the spout of a steaming teapot for about one minute, then brush the suede lightly with a suede brush to restore the nap.
+Hold scuffed or matted suede over the spout of a steaming teapot for about a minute, then brush the suede lightly with a suede brush to restore the nap.
 Repeat if the suede still appears matted, but don't expose the suede to the steam long enough so that it's dripping wet.
 Allow the suede to air dry, then brush it gently.

 Eliminate crusty, dried stains on black suede by scrubbing the stain lightly with a soft toothbrush or suede brush.